minhnguyencrypted/cinemax-site/CONTRIBUTING.md

     - Submit button has increased size for better user experience
     - Large font size for readability
     - Modern design for better appearance

+## Branches and Pull Requests
+Your branch name should be appropriate regarding what you are doing or which are your working on.
+Something like `cutekitty42`, `hackerman2021`, etc. is not allowed.

+Pull requests are all welcomed.
+However, remember to describe your pull request and make sure your works are done well.